Age-of-consent reform: Peru

 The age of consent in Peru was increased from 14 to 18 in 2006 as elections approached, but in 2007, Peru's new Congress voted to return the age to 14 regardless of gender and/or sexual orientation.
 However, after strong public opposition, the law was raised back to 18 on June 27, 2007, by a vote of 74 to zero (22 abstentions).
 It was returned to 14 in December 2012.

 Asia

 India

-In January 2004, a Division bench of the Kerala's High Court in Southern India suggested that the age of consent should be raised from 16 to 18 in that state.
-Justice R. Basant said he considered "illogic(al)" that a legal system in which an age of 18 is used for other purposes – like the Indian Majority Act, the Contract Act, the Juvenile Justice Act, the Child Marriage Restraint Act and the Representation of People Act – has a different approach in the case of sexual consent.
-The age of consent in India was raised from 16 to 18 in 2012.
+Until 2012, the age of consent in India had been set at 16, under Section 375 of the IPC (Indian Penal Code), which stated that, consent is irrelevant […] ‘Sixthly.
+With or without her consent, when she is under sixteen years of age.’

+In November 2012, the POCSO Act came into force, which set a new threshold, at 18.

+Following this, there has been numerous debate on returning the age of consent to 16.

+Arguments having come from both politicians, high courts, and members of the general public.

+Iraq

+Attempts were made by the Iraqi parliament to lower the age of consent in Iraq to 9 in 2024.

+However, a revised bill was passed in January 2025 which reinstated the clauses of the previous amendment keeping the age of consent at 15 following protests in Iraq along with backlash from both international and local civil society groups, retaining the former age of consent.